 What are the best places to visit in South Africa?

-The best places to visit in South Africa are Cape Town and the Winelands, the Garden Route, Johannesburg, Kruger National Park, Sabi Sand Game Reserve, and KwaZulu-Natal Parks.
+The best places to visit in South Africa are Cape Town, Johannesburg, Kgalagadi Transfrontier Park, Kruger National Park, KwaZulu-Natal, Madikwe Game Reserve, Sabi Sand Game Reserve, and The Garden Route.

 What is the difference between a national park and a game reserve?